augustinevt/Calculator/README.md

 ## Description

 This project will eventually be a simple calculator.
-For now it only has basic backend addition and no user interface.
+For now it only has basic backend functions and no user interface.
+Current functions include addition, subtraction, multiplication and division.

 ## Setup/Installation Requirements